nikodem-wrona/nsh/README.md

 - Move the file 'myfile.txt' to the directory 'mydir'
 - Rename the file 'oldname.txt' to 'newname.txt'

-❗❗❗ __CAUTION:__ Commands are automatically executed without any confirmation.
-Use it carefully.

 The app uses `gpt-3.5-turbo` model from OpenAI to generate the commands.

 ## 🔥 Uninstallation